hopr-framework/hopr/docs/documentation/userguide/installation.md

 ### AppImage

-Download the pre-compiled (on Centos7) executable from the [release tag assets](https://github.com/hopr-framework/hopr/releases) or from the [GitHub Actions builds](https://github.com/hopr-framework/hopr/actions/runs/4420444576) to get a bleeding-edge version.
+Download the pre-compiled (on Centos7) executable from the [release tag assets](https://github.com/hopr-framework/hopr/releases) or from the [GitHub Actions builds: cmake-ninja](https://github.com/hopr-framework/hopr/actions) to get a bleeding-edge version.
+Note that you need to be logged into Github (see button "Sign in to view logs") in order to be able to download any artefacts.
+After downloading the binary file, it has to be made executable via

+    chmod +x hopr-x86_64.AppImage

+before being used.

 The following table shows that there is no apparent drop in performance when using a pre-compiled executable:
 ```{table} Performance test with pre-compiled executable: Cart-2D 665600 #Elements